 THEA 292 Special Topics: (3 Hours)

-Prerequisites: Instructor approval.
+Prerequisites: Department approval.

 This course periodically offers specialized or advanced discipline-specific content related to performance, technical theatre, and design not normally taught in the curriculum, to interested and qualified students within the program.
-3 hrs. lecture/wk.